RIAPS/riaps.github.io/tutorials.md

 #### Application Development

 Component implementation can be written in either Python or C++.
-Python allow quick prototyping of algorithms using a simple language.
-Those not requiring fast update rates or actions are well suited for a Python implementation.
+Python implementations allow quick prototyping of algorithms using a simple language and works well for those not requiring fast update rates or actions.
+An explanation of the language used to create RIAPS model and deployment files can be found in the [Application Model and Deployment Files Tutorial](tutorials/models.md).

+>Note:  At the moment, the C++ capability has been table and will be included again in the future.
+The RIAPS hooks are still included in the application definition, so the explanations will remain in this tutorial.
 For components requiring fast timing or developers wanting to use C++, refer to the [C++ Component Development Tutorial](https://github.com/RIAPS/riaps-core/wiki).

-An explanation of the language used to create these RIAPS model and deployment files can be found in the [Application Model and Deployment Files Tutorial](tutorials/models.md).

 The RIAPS Eclipse plug-in utilizes a code generation tool that can also be used from the command line.
 Information on the ***riaps_gen*** code generation tool can be found in the [RIAPS Code Generation Tutorial](https://github.com/RIAPS/riaps-pycom/tree/master/src/riaps/gen/README.md).